If you are on the lookout for a great place to take a one or two day trip, why not visit Johor Bahru, Malaysia?

 You can use Singapore credit card to make payment.
 Payment is in Malaysia Ringgit (RM).
 After purchased, remember to print it out and present it to KTM staff at Woodlands Train Checkpoint.

 Before you buy the train ticket online, make sure you have register an account at KTM train website.

-You can also pucrchase the train ticket at KTM office on level 1 when enter the Woodlands Train Checkpoint building.
-You can buy the train ticket over the counter up to 20 minutes before the train is scheduled to depart.
+You can buy the train ticket at KTM office on level 1 when enter the Woodlands Train Checkpoint building.

 After purchasing the tickets, you can go to level 2 to wait for your train.

 Pros: The faster way cross-border transportation option to get to school and work between Singapore and Johor Bahru.
 Skip the horrible traffic jam on the causeway especially during peak hours.